There are hundreds of elements in HTML, so it can be daunting

 Semantic elements are HTML elements whose element or tag name

-clearly defines what kind of content the element contains.
+what kind of content the element contains.

 For example, the element named NAV contains the page's